JMC Baodian: Second generation (2020–2023)

-Thrid generation (2025–)
+Third generation (2025–)

 The third generation Baodian is the first independent model featuring brand new design all around.
 It was first launched in March 2025, and is available as a long wheelbase model.
-Previous powertrains have been carried over with an additional 2.5 liter turbo diesel engine available producing a maximum output of 118kW and 410N·m paired with a 5-speed manual transmission or an 8-speed automatic transmission.
+Previous powertrains have been carried over with an additional 2.5 liter turbo diesel engine available producing a maximum output of 118 kW and 410 Nm paired with a 5-speed manual transmission or an 8-speed automatic transmission.